 Keep the bottom line in mind when tackling the logistics of your event.
 Take the time to learn about the cost of hiring a conference venue, because it is a significant cost item, and you need to make sure you stick to your budget.
 If you’ve found the perfect conference venue, it’s worth asking whether you can get a lower price in exchange for a multi-year contract.
 Being flexible on the date can also help you secure a discounted rate, as certain days of the week tend to cost less.
 Don’t be afraid to negotiate!

 Choosing a convenient location is one way to maximise attendance.
 Don’t forget to ask about public transport links, airport access and nearby hotels.
 Ample parking or valet service is also important for attendees who choose to drive on the day.
-You can provide additional networking opportunities by making sure that restaurants and other attractions in the area are open before and after your event
+You can provide additional networking opportunities by making sure that restaurants and other attractions in the area are open before and after your event.

 Ensure attendees have comfortable seating in all sessions, as well as space to relax during breaks.
 Don’t choose a venue with theatre-style seating when delegates need to take notes or use laptops.
 Similarly, a conference room that’s too big will make it look like half the attendees failed to show up.